 - Preparing teeth for sealants, bonding, and other restorative or cosmetic procedures

 Just like its more emotionally abrasive counterpart, air abrasion is safe for children and adults alike.
 The technique often allows us to leave more of the tooth intact than drilling when removing a cavity.
 Though this process may be a bit more lengthy than using the drill itself, it reduces the amount of damage potentially done to otherwise healthy tooth material.
 At the same time, you’ll notice none of the noise, pressure, or vibration associated with the traditional strategy.

 Before beginning the air abrasion process, we’ll need to either place a rubber sheet around the teeth we won’t be working on or coat your teeth and gums with a rubber resin to protect them from particles emitted by the abrasion tool.
 From there, we’ll abrade away the decay, old restorative materials, discoloration, or other issues using those tiny particles.
 Throughout the procedure, any particles from your teeth, as well as the tool, will be suctioned away just as they would when drilling.

 Sounds Great!
 What Else do I Need to Know?

-Air abrasion hasn’t completely phased out the dental drill at this point but, someday, it might.
+Air abrasion hasn’t completely phased out the dental drill at this point, but, someday, it might.
 This technique can be used in place of drilling in some cases or in addition to the old ways under certain circumstances.
-It’s a safe procedure with fewer negative implications, and it’s a wonderful option for patients who hold above-average fears of the drill.
+It’s a safe procedure with fewer negative implications, and it’s an ideal option for patients who hold above-average fears of the drill.

-To learn more about this alternative or to schedule an appointment, call the Washington Center for Cosmetic Washington Center for Cosmetic Dentistry Family Dentistry at (202) 873-1341.
+To learn more about this alternative or to schedule an appointment, call the Washington Center for Cosmetic & Family Dentistry at 202-363-2500.